 Source: Reddit

-⚠️Common mistakes to avoid: Don't let sales create their own target list while marketing works from a different one.
+⚠️Common mistakes to avoid: Avoid separate target lists for sales and marketing.
 Avoid having different value propositions for the same accounts, and don't skip the regular check-ins, thinking "we'll figure it out as we go."

 Related → Tips to improve how sales and marketing work together

-Step 2: Evolve from a static ICP to a dynamic target account list (TAL)
+Step 2: Build and maintain a dynamic target account list

 What to do:

-• Review your closed-won deals from the last 12 months and outline common patterns apart from basic firmographics
+Review your closed-won deals from the last 12 months and identify patterns beyond basic firmographics

-• Build a living list of 50-100 target accounts and update it quarterly based on new data
+Build a list of 50-100 target accounts and update it quarterly based on new signals and closed deals

-⚠️Common mistakes to avoid: Don't create a massive list of 500+ accounts thinking more is better – you'll end up with shallow research and generic outreach.
-Also, resist the urge to target accounts just because they're big names if they don't fit your ICP criteria.
+⚠️Common mistakes to avoid: Avoid creating lists of 500+ accounts.
+You'll end up with shallow research and generic outreach.
+Don't target accounts just because they're recognizable brands.
+Stick to your ICP criteria.

 Related → Complete Guide to Account Targeting Strategy for B2B Success